About

 Our History

-In close ongoing collaboration with the Australian government, AVI has been a leader in international volunteering for 70 years.
+In close ongoing collaboration with the Australian Government, AVI has been a global leader in international volunteering for over 70 years.

-AVI recently celebrated 70 years of International Volunteering for Development.
-Take a walk with AVI through history as we shine a light on seven decades of people-to-people development and the transformational impact of this work as well as the countless life-long friendships made along the way.
+Celebrating seven decades of people-to-people development and the transformational impact of this work, as well as the countless life-long friendships made along the way.

 Herb Feith, a graduate student at the University of Melbourne, pioneered the concept of international volunteering.
 Indonesian delegates inspired his action when they requested technical experts to work in Indonesia – not just to share their knowledge – but to participate in the life of the newly independent country.
 Feith responded and worked as a translator with Indonesia’s Ministry of Information.
 With the support of his wife, Betty Feith, several young Australians followed in his footsteps and the Volunteer Graduate Scheme (VGS) was established, the first incarnation of AVI.